bhendi-boi/dummy-repo/questions.md

 10. Find the number of palindromes in a given string.
 11. Consider a ladder of n steps.
 A monkey can climb the ladder either 1 step or 2 steps at a time.
 Find the number of ways in which the monkey climbs the ladder exactly.
 12. Find sum of all elements in the anti-principle diagonal.
-13. Given an array with both positive and negatice integers, find the subarray which gives maximum sum and return the starting and ending indices.
+13. Given an array with both positive and negative integers, find the subarray which gives maximum sum and return the starting and ending indices.
 14. Remove all duplicates from an array in a single array traversal.
 15. Given a string, print out the character with the highest frequency.
 16. Write a program to emulate a 4 bit adder, input given in binary as strings.